teams2ua/ubinder/README.md

 ## Why not gRPC/nng or any other messaging library with inProc support?

 Good question, glad you ask.
-Main reason - too many features, so bigger API, that may it harder to add support for new language/platform for binding.
+Main reason - too many features, bigger API, that makes it harder to add support for new language/platform for binding.
 UBinder has very limited number (4) of functions to reimplement in order to support new target.

 ## Feedback